There are at most finitely many singular moduli that are S-units: Proof of Theorems and

-The following corollary is an immediate consequence of Theorem~\ref{t:S-units-conditional}.
-It shows that an affirmative solution to Conjecture~\ref{c:badly-approximable} would yield an extension of Theorem~\ref{t:S-units-Hauptmodul} to an arbitrary nonconstant modular function defined over~$\Qalg$ and a version of Theorem~\ref{t:units-are-rare} for $S$\nobreakdash-units.
+as a finite index subgroup.
+The following corollary shows that an affirmative solution to Conjecture~\ref{c:badly-approximable} would yield a version of Theorem~\ref{t:S-units-genus-0} for a general congruence or genus zero group and a general algebraic value.

-\begin{coro} Let~$S$ be a finite set of prime numbers~$p$, such that every number in~$\Qalg$ is badly approximable in~$\Cp$ by the singular moduli of the $j$\nobreakdash-invariant.
-Moreover, let~$f$ be a nonconstant modular function defined over~$\Qalg$ that is not a modular unit.
-Then, there are at most a finite number of singular moduli of~$f$ that are $S$\nobreakdash-units. \end{coro}
+\begin{coro} Let~$f$ be a nonconstant modular function defined over~$\Qalg$ for a congruence or a genus zero group and let~$\alpha$ in~$\Qalg$ be a value of~$f$.
+Suppose that for every prime number~$p$, every algebraic number is badly approximable in~$\Cp$ by the singular moduli of the $j$\nobreakdash-invariant.
+Then, there are at most a finite number of singular moduli~$\fsm$ of~$f$ such that ${\fsm - \alpha}$ is an $S$\nobreakdash-unit. \end{coro}

+Corollary~\ref{c:S-units-conditional-non-unit} applied to~$f$ and to~$\frac{1}{f}$ with ${\alpha = 0}$, shows that an affirmative solution to Conjecture~\ref{c:badly-approximable} would yield a version Theorem~\ref{t:units-are-rare} that holds under the weaker hypothesis that~$f$ is not a modular unit, but that is restricted to congruence or to genus zero groups.